Time formatting and storage bugs: 2100 is not a leap year

+The DS3231 hardware RTC suffers from the year 2100 problem, because it uses two digits to store the year.

 Year 2106

-Many existing file formats, communications protocols, and application interfaces employ a variant of the Unix time_t date format, storing the number of seconds since the Unix Epoch (midnight UTC, 1 January 1970) as an unsigned 32-bit binary integer.
-This value will roll over on 7 February 2106 at 06:28:15.
+Many existing file formats, communications protocols, and application interfaces employ a variant of the Unix time_t date format, storing the number of seconds since the Unix epoch (midnight UTC, 1 January 1970) as an unsigned 32-bit binary integer.
+This value will roll over on 7 February 2106 at 06:28:16 UTC.
 That is, at this time the number of seconds since 1 January 1970 is FFFF FFFF in hex.

 This storage representation problem is independent of programs that internally store and operate on system times as 64-bit signed integer values.

 Year 2108

-The date timestamps stored in FAT filesystems, originally introduced with 86-DOS 0.42 in 25 February 1981 and carried over into MS-DOS, PC DOS, DR-DOS etc., will overflow at the end of 31 December 2107.
+The date timestamps stored in FAT filesystems, originally introduced with 86-DOS 0.42 in 1981 and carried over into MS-DOS, PC DOS, DR-DOS etc., will overflow at the end of 31 December 2107.
 The last modification date stamp (and with DELWATCH 2.0+ also the file deletion date stamp, and since DOS 7.0+ optionally also the last access date stamp and creation date stamp), are stored in the directory entry with the year represented as an unsigned seven bit number (0–127), relative to 1980, and thereby unable to indicate any dates in the year 2108 and beyond.
 The API functions defined to retrieve these dates officially only support dates up to 31 December 2099.

-This will also affect the ZIP archive file format, as it uses FAT file modification timestamps internally.
+This will also affect ZIP files, as they use FAT file modification timestamps internally.